Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Active Forgetting Framework

 The above two introduced knowledge-free labels do not take prior knowledge of models into consideration, which makes them hard to learn by the model.
-Our empirical study (Figure~\ref{fig:overlap}) shows that both the uniform and random labels have residual old memories and unstable performance.
-These hard-to-learn labels cause two potential problems during unlearning: i) the incapacity of completely removing the influence of target data, and ii) increasing the computational overhead for the unlearning process.
+Our empirical study (Section~\ref{sec:overlap}) shows that both the uniform and random labels have residual old memories and unstable performance.
+These hard-to-learn labels cause two potential problems during unlearning: (i) the incapacity of completely removing the memory of target data, and (ii) increasing the computational overhead for the unlearning process.

-To make it easier to learn, we distill the prior knowledge from the model into labels.
-Specifically, we adopt a teacher-student learning pattern~\cite{hinton2015distilling}.
-We first initialize a set of untrained models as teacher models, since they have no learned knowledge about training data.
+To make it easier to learn, we distill prior knowledge into labels using teacher-student learning paradigm~\citep{hinton2015distilling}.
+We first randomly initialize a set of untrained target models as teacher models, as they have no learned knowledge about training data.
 Then we feed teacher models with features of target data, producing the teacher predictions.
-Finally, the teacher label is obtained by averaging the teacher predictions.
-Formally, the teacher label $\hat{y}$ is computed as $\hat{y} = \frac{1}{Q}\sum_{i=1}^Q \theta_i(x)$, where $x$ is data features and $Q$ is the number of teachers.
-Note that the teacher models do not require training and can be released after generating the fake labels.
+Finally, the teacher label is obtained by averaging all teacher predictions.
+Formally, the teacher label $\hat{y}$ is computed as

+where $x$ is data features and $Q$ is the number of teachers.
+Note that the teacher models are training-free and can be released after generating the fake labels.
 Thus, the memory generator has both space and time advantages over the space-for-time strategy in existing retrain unlearning methods.

 However, the prior knowledge can be so strong that it results in bias on particular data.
-The bias is added purely by the model or algorithm, which is referred to as algorithmic bias~\cite{mehrabi2021survey}.
+The bias is added purely by the model or algorithm, which is referred to as algorithmic bias~\citep{mehrabi2021survey}.
 Our empirical study (Figure~\ref{fig:overlap}) shows that the untrained model naturally has prediction bias on particular classes, which makes the testing accuracy of these classes relatively high.
 This potentially leaks knowledge about the data, which is conflicted with the primary characteristic, i.e., knowledge-free.
-Consequently, we import a debias vector $\nu$ to underweight the target class~\cite{espin2021explaining}.
+Consequently, we import a debias vector $\nu$ to underweight the target class~\citep{espin2021explaining}.
 Each element of $\nu$ represents the propensity score $\nu_i$ of the corresponding class.
 We set the propensity score of target class $\nu_{\text{target}} = \sigma \in [0, 1]$ and the other classes $\nu_{\text{non-target}} = 1$.
-Formally, debias teacher label is computed as
+Formally, the debias teacher label is computed as